catalyst-cloud/catalystcloud-docs/source/tutorials/other/deploying-nextcloud.rst

 You may also need the following depending on your preference:

-* Knowledge of how to create and use volumes (if you are using your own volume).
+* Knowledge of how to create and use volumes (If you are using your own volume).

-* A volume created for storing Nextcloud data (if you are using terraform).
+* A volume created for storing Nextcloud data (If you are using terraform).

 ************
 Introduction